🏛️

 • Founded 1885 by John Benson; three-story stone gravity-flow winery designed by Hamden McIntyre, completed 1886

-• Winslow Homer, the celebrated American painter, was Benson's nephew, and likely designed the first Far Niente label
+• National Register of Historic Places listing secured in February 1979; Winslow Homer, the celebrated American painter, was Benson's nephew and likely designed the first Far Niente label

-๐Ÿ‡Winemaking Philosophy & Technique
+🍇Winemaking Philosophy and Technique

 From the beginning, the Nickels and their winemaking partners chose to forgo malolactic fermentation for the Chardonnay, an uncommon decision in California, to preserve natural acidity and ensure the wine would age gracefully and develop subtle layers of complexity over time.
 All fruit is hand-harvested from estate vineyards.
-The Cabernet Sauvignon is sourced primarily from the Martin Stelling Vineyard on the western Oakville Bench and aged in 100% French oak in the winery's hillside caves.
+The Cabernet Sauvignon is sourced primarily from the Martin Stelling Vineyard on the western Oakville Bench and aged in 100 percent French oak in the winery's hillside caves.
 Head winemaker Nicole Marchesi, who joined in 2005 and was appointed head winemaker in 2009, has continued and refined this philosophy of restraint, precision, and site expression.
 Current releases include a Napa Valley Chardonnay and a single-vineyard Coombsville Chardonnay, alongside Oakville Estate Cabernet Sauvignon and the premium Benson Vale Cabernet Sauvignon, a selection of the finest barrels from the Stelling Vineyard crafted in collaboration with consulting winemaker Thomas Rivers Brown.

 • No malolactic fermentation for Chardonnay, a founding principle since 1979, preserves natural acidity and promotes long aging potential